abhriyaroy/WallR2.0/README.md

 ### Usage Tips
  - Automatic wallpaper changer is only available to pro users and can be found inside collections.
- - The option to enable automatic wallpaper changer is only available upon adding atleast 1 image to collection.
+ - The option to enable automatic wallpaper changer is only available upon adding atleast 2 images to collection.
  - Create your own assorted collection of wallpapers so that automatic wallpaper changer can cycle through them periodically after the      time interval (default - 30 mins) set by you.
  - You can reorder images in collection by holding down an image and then dragging and dropping it to the desired location.
  - Clearing the app by swiping from recent apps screen might lead to the automatic wallpaper changer malfunctioning.